Arshmit/make-ai/README.md

 Technology Used

 We used Python to write our layers.
-We got our front-end from a tech stack.
+We got our front-end from and tech stack from flowise (an open source github repo).
 The languages used for our front-end is Javascript and typescript.
 We used ReactJS to code our front end.

-We also have a chatbot which helps with clarifying any doubts a user might encounter while using our site.
+In-Progress:  We also have a chatbot which helps with clarifying any doubts a user might encounter while using our site.
 We used you.com's API in our chatbot as you.com has a human-like tone and we wanted our chatbot to feel as human as possible.